s27y/AWS-SAA-C02-Study-Guide/markmap.mm.md

 - It connects on-premise enviornments with cloud-based storage
 - File Gateway, Volume Gateway, Tape Gateway
 - S3 is the backend in AWS
+- it runs locally as a VM on-premises

 ## Storage Gateway Key Details
 - can either be physical device or VM, act as a bridge